 8. Day trips from Prague – Wine tasting in MelnikElena

 If you fancy wine and historical chateau surroundings then a day trip to Melnik is just for you.
-The town of Melnik lies above the confluence of Labe and Vltava rivers, approximately an hours drive from Prague.
+The town of Melnik lies above the confluence of the Labe and Vltava rivers, approximately an hour’s drive from Prague.
 Melnik gained importance sometime around 1000 when silver denarius coins were made here for Duchess Emma, the wife of Boleslav II.
 The royal families who lived here contributed greatly to Melnik’s development and this has had a great positive impact on the town.

 One of the highlights of Melnik is its Chateau which carries the same name as the town — the Melnik Chateau has been in the same noble family of the Princes of Lobkowicz since 1753.
-It houses an 11th-century wine cellar which spans across three floors.
+It houses an 11th-century wine cellar which spans three floors.
 The legend has it that Ludmila, the daughter of a ruler of the pagan tribe of Psyovians had herself planted the first vines here in the 10th century for the purpose of producing altar wine.
 Today, you can savour the renowned light and refreshing Ludmila wine right in the heart of this charming chateau.
-If you are a fan of reds you will definitely appreciate the Pinot Noir which is produced from the 50-year-old vines — the oldest at the vineyard.
+If you are a fan of reds you will definitely appreciate the Pinot Noir which is produced from 50-year-old vines — the oldest at the vineyard.
 Small but very charming, Melnik is a town that you should definitely add to your itinerary for awesome day trips from Prague.
 You will be glad that you did!

 – Elena, Passion For Hospitality